Soumyabrataop/gemini-run-via-python/README.md

 3. **Convert Your Cookies File**
       Convert your cookies into the right format by running this command:
-      `bash
-      curl -s https://raw.githubusercontent.com/Soumyabrataop/gemini-run-via-python/main/cookies.py | python - --cookies.txt /path/to/cookies.txt
+      `curl -s https://raw.githubusercontent.com/Soumyabrataop/gemini-run-via-python/main/cookies.py | python - --cookies.txt /path/to/cookies.txt`
-      `

    Make sure to replace `/path/to/cookies.txt` with the location of your exported cookies file.